scriptin/jmdict-simplified/README.md

   This corresponds to how online dictionaries such as <https://jisho.org>
   classify words as "common".
 Common-only distributions are much smaller.
   They are marked with "common" keyword in file names, see the [latest release][latest-release]
+- with example sentences (built from JMdict_e_examp.xml source file) - English-only version with example sentences from Tanaka corpus maintained by <https://tatoeba.org>.
+  This version doesn't have a full support in this project: NPM libraries do not provide parsers and type definitions

 Also, JMdict and Kanjidic have language-specific versions with language codes (3-letter [ISO 639-2](https://en.wikipedia.org/wiki/ISO_639-2) codes for JMdict,